 To get a new Group 2 licence (buses and lorries) you need to have had no seizures for 10 years and not be prescribed ASM.

-Suddenly losing your licence, even if only temporarily, may have a big impact on you both practically and emotionally.
-If you can't drive due to your epilepsy, you can get free or discounted travel on buses, trains, and tube.
+Suddenly losing your licence, even if it is only temporarily, may have a big impact on you practically and emotionally.